bullhorn/invenias-api-docs/source/index.html.md

 The POST /api/v1/documents/bulkDelete endpoints allows you delete many `Document` entities in a single requests.

 <aside class="notice">
-Please note, when deleting a ‘Document' entity, it will also delete any relations that exist between it and other core entities.
+Please note, when deleting a 'Document' entity, it will also delete any relations that exist between it and other core entities.
 </aside>

 ### HTTP Request